Professor Padmanee Sharma

 Sharma completed her medical training and doctorate

-Sharma's third daughter is born
+Sharma's third daughter was born

 Sharma took up fellowship with Lloyd Old